alpha-sml/YouTube-Clone/README.md

+Plan:

+- Remove the Installation section from the README.

 # YouTube Clone - HTML & CSS Practice Project

-This is a simple frontend clone of the YouTube homepage created using HTML and CSS.
-The project was developed as a practice exercise to improve web development skills, particularly in structuring layouts and styling with CSS.
+A frontend clone of the YouTube homepage created using HTML and CSS.
+This project serves as a practice exercise to improve web development skills, particularly in structuring layouts and styling with CSS.

+## Table of Contents

+- Features
+- Technologies Used
+- Getting Started
+  - Prerequisites
+  - Usage
+- Project Structure
+- Learning Outcomes
+- Acknowledgements
+- Disclaimer

 ## Features